Te Newhanga Kāpiti Community Centre

 Meanwhile Space

-We've worked with community groups to create a Meanwhile Space on the lawn nearby the community centre.
+We've worked with community groups to create a Meanwhile Space.

 This Meanwhile Space is a welcoming, vibrant, and interactive community hub – a flexible space where people can sit and relax or hold community events.